Cori Jaye has been featured on CBC Radio, Global Television, and the Super Pulp Science Podcast

 speaking about following her dreams and pursuing art as a full time career.

 Cori Jaye was born in Winnipeg, Manitoba.
 Having grown up close to the beautiful parks and lakes, Cori Jaye’s admiration for nature, animals, and people flourished.
 Throughout her life Cori Jaye has been fascinated with ideas of love, relationships, and how the world is represented through the eyes of others; her prairie life has always been about love and power.
 These interests were cultivated through her teenage years and further developed when she opted to attend the Ontario College of Art and Design, through to her graduation from Graphic Design from Red River College.

 After completing her education, Cori Jaye delved further into her passion of painting with acrylics.
-She began to research and explore her spirituality which can been seen in many of her gallery shows with her special flare for depicting powerful scenes of love, respect, and animals with spiritual significances.
+She also began to research and explore her spirituality, which can been seen in many of her gallery shows, with her unique flare for depicting powerful scenes of love, respect, and animals with special spiritual significances.
 The works are a collaboration of the artist and the universe with majestic messages.
-She feels the artistic exchange between the artist and the universe’s people, flora and fauna can open up many opportunities.

 Cori Jaye still lives and works in Winnipeg surrounded by parks, rivers, lakes and diverse cultures that inspire her art.

 My chosen subject matter surrounds Love, Power, and Spirituality.
 I often paint romantic scenes, expressing feelings of connection and respect.
 It is also common for me to paint animals which hold particularly powerful spiritual meanings, such as lions or elephants that signify special strengths.
 My paintings are an expression of my yearning to share love and power in this reality and often reflect my connection to the non physical world.